ipo-exe/plans2/README.md

 ### Step 4: execute the `<Run.py>` file
 Double-click on `<Run.py>` and it will run the application.
-Alternatively, you may create a python file on the same folder and write the following code:
+Alternatively, you may create a python file on the same directory and write the following code:

 ```python
 from tui import main  # this imports the main() function from module tui.py